Earth Similarity Index (ESI)

 where xi is a planetary property (e.g. surface temperature), xio is the corresponding terrestrial reference value (e.g., 288 K), wi is a weight exponent, n is the number of planetary properties, and ESI is the similarity measure.
 The weighting exponents are used to adjust the sensitivity of the scale and equalize its meaning between different properties.
 In practice, a simpler and more limited form of the ESI formulation is used for exoplanets (using only stellar flux, and mass or radius) since this is the only data available of them.

 The parameters for the ESI equation for mean radius, bulk density, escape velocity, and surface temperature are shown in Table 1.
-Calculations for solar and extrasolar planets are shown in Figure 1.
-They are also divided for convenience into an Interior ESI, based on the mean radius and bulk density, and a Surface ESI, based on the escape velocity and surface temperature.
+The ESI can be divided for convenience into an Interior ESI, based on the mean radius and bulk density, and a Surface ESI, based on the escape velocity and surface temperature.
 Both the interior and surface ESI are combined into a global ESI.
-The ESI is more a surface than a subsurface habitability indicator due to its Earth-centric definition (Table 1).
+The ESI is rather a surface than a subsurface indirect indicator of habitability due to its Earth-centric definition (Table 1).

 Table 1.
 Reference values and weight exponents for the four planetary properties used to define the ESI.
 The scale is much more sensitive to surface temperature than to the other planetary properties.